 Think of this recipe as a scale.
 The canned tomatoes are on one side adding acidity, and when cooked, sometimes bitterness.
 That side of the scale is weighed down.
 When we add sugar to the other side, the scale is now even.
 We didn’t add so much sugar that that side is weighed down, just enough to balance the scale.

 The recipe then becomes neither acidic nor sweet.
 If you are concerned about the amount of sugar and/or carbs this brings to the recipe, please consider that it is 1 1/2 teaspoons of sugar for the whole recipe.
 That is 1.3 grams of sugar per serving or 1 gram of carbohydrates.

 This is a fantastic Keto recipe.
 With the sausage, vegetables, and homemade tomato sauce, this is a home-run.
 You likely will want to leave out the sugar and replace with with some finely grated carrot that you can add when you toss in the tomato sauce.

-Naturally you are gong to want to skip the pasta or the hoagie roll.
+It is likely you are also going to want to skip the pasta or the hoagie roll.
 Instead, I suggest serving this over some spaghetti squash.

 Making this Gluten Free

 This is an easy recipe to make gluten free.
 There are so many great gluten free noodles on the market these days.
 I highly recommend boiling some of those and serving this over that.

 As mentioned elsewhere, this is great served a number of different ways.